Los Angeles Domestic Battery Defense Lawyer

 Criminal Defense Attorneys Aggressively Defending Individuals Accused of Domestic Battery Charges

 Domestic battery charges are covered under California Penal Code Section 243(e) and one of the most common forms of domestic violence related charges in Los Angeles County.
 It’s generally defined as any willful and unlawful use of force or violence against another person.
 In this domestic violence case, the alleged victim can be a current or former spouse, fiancé, cohabitant, person with whom the defendant currently or previously dated, or the parent of your child.
-This domestic violence offense is typically considered a lesser charge to California Penal Code Section 273.5 – Spousal Abuse.
+This domestic violence offense is typically considered a lesser charge to California Penal Code Section 273.5 – corporal injury to a spouse.
 Under this Penal Code Section, you could be arrested for domestic battery (commonly known as spousal battery) if you use any type of force, no matter how slight.
 It does not require any evidence of visible injuries to be arrested by the police.
 In fact, domestic violence related offenses frequently result in an almost automatic arrest with very little evidence proving your guilt.
 Furthermore, you can be convicted of domestic battery charges if the alleged victim was not injured in any way.
 The only requirement is that you used force or violence against the victim.
 Alleged victims of domestic battery can’t drop the charges.

 In domestic battery, a case of slight or no injuries is typically filed as a misdemeanor case.
 If the victim suffered injuries, you could be charged with simple domestic battery, aggravated battery, or even intentional infliction of corporal injury.
 Depending on the specific circumstances and the type of injuries, you could be charged with a misdemeanor or felony case.
 Aggravated battery and corporal injury of a spouse charges normally involves serious bodily injuries on the victim.